-Have you ever had the situation where you've been involved in a discussion that went along the lines of
+I bet you've been involved in a discussion that went along the lines of:

-The R-Chart enables you to engage your team members in discussions about responsibility for activities and decisions that the team must make.
-In other words you are deciding who does what, who needs to help and who has approval/veto power.
+Simply put a Responsibility Chart enables you to engage your team members in discussions about responsibility for tasks/activities and decisions that the team must make.
+In other words you are deciding who does what, who needs to help who needs to know about it, and who has approval/veto power.